eddiethedean/mock-spark/docs/testing_patterns.md

         df.withColumn("rank", F.rank().over(invalid_window)).collect()
 ```

-This testing patterns guide provides comprehensive coverage of testing with Mock-Spark.
+This testing patterns guide provides comprehensive coverage of testing with Sparkless.
 For more examples and advanced patterns, see the test files in the `tests/` directory.